pgr-me/markdown-cv/index.md

 Data Scientist

 <div id="webaddress">
-<a href="peter.gray.rasmussen@gmail.com">peter.gray.rasmussen@gmail.com</a>
+<a href="pgr-me@protonmail.com">pgr-me@protonmail.com</a>
 | <a href="https://www.linkedin.com/in/pgrme/">linkedin.com/in/pgrme</a>
 | <a href="https://github.com/pgr-me">github.com/pgr-me</a>
 </div>

 ## PROFILE

-I'm a data scientist based in Washington, DC.
+I'm a data scientist based in Washington, DC currently and Baltimore, MD by June 2021.
 My multi-disciplinary background equips me with a broad set of skills to tackle complex, unstructured problems.
-I'm especially interested in using my skills to solve problems in the domain of computational social science.
+I'm especially interested in using my skills to solve problems in the domains of marketing, computational social science, and finance.

 ## EDUCATION